Proposify Full Software Review

 Proposify offers three pricing options:

-The Grande Plan is intended for sales teams in small- to medium-sized businesses that have multiple users and many ongoing proposals.
+The Team Plan is intended for sales teams in small- to medium-sized businesses that have multiple users and many ongoing proposals.
 This plan costs $49/month per user (or roughly $42/month if billed annually) and allows unlimited proposals.
 All integrations are included except Salesforce CRM.

 One frustration we encountered is that anyone who is involved in the proposal writing process requires their own account -- even the proofreader needs an account.
 This can become costly.
 There are workarounds to this, such as providing a PDF to the proofreader, but it’s inefficient.
 An improvement would be a discount for accounts with limited functionality.